donkeyanaphora/donkeyanaphora.github.io/articles/article1/SF.md

 | **Fused WER**       |  0.053 |  0.053 |  0.053 |  0.049 |  0.053 |  0.053 |  0.053 |  0.054 |  0.055 |  0.057 |
 | **Relative Δ (%)**  |  6.1   |  6.1   |  6.1   | 12.2   |  6.1   |  4.9   |  4.9   |  3.7   |  2.4   | -1.2   |

-> Note: Values are corpus (micro) WER on 85 synthetic radiology clips after the specified normalization.
-Relative changes use unrounded WERs. λ was selected on this same set, so results may be optimistic; see the significance section for permutation-test p-values.
+> Note: Values are corpus (micro) WER on 85 synthetic radiology clips after the specified normalization. λ was selected on this same set, so results may be optimistic; see the significance section for permutation-test p-values.

 In synthetic testing, the small model configuration showed optimal results at λ = 0.09, yielding a **10.7%** relative WER reduction (0.0765 → 0.0680).
 The medium configuration was best at λ = 0.12, with a **12.2%** relative reduction (0.0560 → 0.0490).
-Across both models, improvements appear for λ in roughly the **0.03–0.21** range.
-Higher weights start to hurt: for Small, λ ≥ 0.24 falls below baseline (e.g., λ = 0.30 is **−13.4%**), and for Medium, performance remains slightly improved up to λ = 0.27 but is a bit worse at λ = 0.30 (**−1.2%**).
+Across both models, improvements appear for λ in roughly the 0.03–0.21 range.
+Higher weights start to hurt: for Small, λ ≥ 0.24 falls below baseline (e.g., λ = 0.30 is −13.4%), and for Medium, performance remains slightly improved up to λ = 0.27 but is a bit worse at λ = 0.30 (−1.2%).

 ### Statistical Significance

 The fused system and original whisper only system were tested on 85 of the same audio clips.

-**For the small model**, overall errors fell from 7.65%** to 6.83% (about 10.7% fewer).
+**For the small model**, overall errors fell from 7.65% to 6.83% (about 10.7% fewer).
 A simple shuffle check says a difference that size would happen by chance about 1 in 43 times (two-sided p = 0.0231), or about 1 in 93 if you only ask whether the fused system is better (one-sided p = 0.0108).
 Taken together, that pattern is consistent with a modest real effect on this set.

 **For the medium model**, overall errors went from 5.60% to 4.92% (about 12.2% fewer).
 The shuffle check says a difference that size could occur about 1 in 5 times by chance (two-sided p=0.1885), or about 1 in 11 if you only test for improvement (one-sided p=0.0927), so this is promising but not conclusive.